729 To The 1/3 Power

 Introduction to Exponents and Roots

 Roots, conversely, are used to find the base number given the result of an exponentiation.
-The cube root (∛), for example, asks: "What number, multiplied by itself three times, equals this value?"
-The cube root of 8 (∛8) is 2 because 2 × 2 × 2 = 8.
+Here's the thing — the cube root (∛), for example, asks: "What number, multiplied by itself three times, equals this value? " The cube root of 8 (∛8) is 2 because 2 × 2 × 2 = 8.
 Similarly, the square root (√) finds the base number when the exponent is 2.

 Fractional Exponents: The Bridge Between Exponents and Roots